danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-two--api-gateways-and-bff-pattern/index.md

 ![BFF](images/posts/microservices/parttwo/contrast.png)

 You see now all the clients have a tailored gateway now they will get what they need in the most efficient way possible.
-All the data fetching and then aggregation login will now move to the tailored gateway and the client will focus on the frontend logic only.
+All the data fetching and then aggregation will now move to the tailored gateway and the client will focus on the frontend logic only.

 ### Useful Links